Deprecation policy#

 One-time exceptions to the 2-minor-version warning policy#

-The 2-minor-version warning is a policy, not a hard SemVer rule (pre-1.0 allows breaking changes in minor bumps; the policy is what we commit to above SemVer’s floor).
+The 2-minor-version warning is a policy, not a hard SemVer rule (ADR 0003’s Tier-2 contract is additive-only by default; its 2026-06-12 amendment routes non-additive Tier-2 changes through this document — normally the warning window above).
 Rarely, an exception is justified when the cost of the warning window exceeds its benefit — known consumer set is small + the deprecation alias would carry forever-debt + every known consumer can be notified directly via cross-repo issue.

 Every exception below is documented with: announced version, justification, and notification mechanism.